camilotejeiro/camilotejeiro.github.io/_posts/2017-09-28-aic-1-3-7-four-transistor-current-mirror.md

 lab report, there was a matching error for transistors Q1 and Q2: their collector voltages were not the same.

-Thus a fourth transistor (Q4) was added, it's main job to decrease the voltage at n3 by one V_be in order to bring the voltages n4 and n1 (the collector voltages for the current matching transistors Q1 and Q2) more closely in line.
+Thus a fourth transistor (Q4) was added, its main job to decrease the voltage at n3 by one V_be in order to bring the voltages n4 and n1 (the collector voltages for the current matching transistors Q1 and Q2) more closely in line.